Current and OPT Students

 You must read the important instructions pertaining to your F-1 status under each tab below to prevent falling out of status with the U.S government.

 Maintain F-1 Status

-Report Information within 10 days to your DSO
+Report change(s) in your Information within 10 days

 Within 10 days, report changes to the following information to firstname.lastname@example.org: